ivoleitao/stash/README.md

 | [MfuEvictionPolicy](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/eviction/mfu_policy.dart) | MFU (most-frequently used) policy is the exact opposite of LFU.
 It counts how often a item is need but it discards those that a most used first. |

 When the maximum capacity of a cache is exceeded eviction of one or more entries is inevitable.
 At that point the eviction algorithm works with a set of entries that are defined by the sampling strategy used.
-In the default configuration the whole set of entries is used which means that the cache statistic will be retrieved from each and every one of the entries.
+In the default configuration the whole set of entries is used which means that the cache statistics will be retrieved from each and every one of the entries.
 This works fine for modest sized caches but can became a performance burden for bigger caches.
 On that cases a more efficient sampling strategy should be selected to avoid sampling the whole set of entities from storage.
-On those cases it's possible to configure the cache with a sampling strategy through the use of the `sampler` parameter e.g. `newMemoryCache(sampler: RandomSampler(0.5))` uses a [`Random`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/sampler/random_sampler.dart) sampler to select only half of the entries as candidates for eviction.
+On those cases it's possible to configure the sampling strategy with the `sampler` parameter e.g. `newMemoryCache(sampler: RandomSampler(0.5))` uses a [`Random`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/sampler/random_sampler.dart) sampler to select only half of the entries as candidates for eviction.
 The configuration of a custom sampler is also possible through the implementation of [Sampler](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/sampler/sampler.dart).

 | Sampler                                                   | Description                                                  |